yishn/algebraic_enum/README.md

 First, you need to define your enum methods separately, extending from the abstract class `EnumImpl` along with your enum variants definition object.
 Your actual type can be defined using the `EnumClass` helper type.

+Make sure your method and property names on your `EnumImpl` class does not collide with your variant names.

 ```ts
 import {